 Baby Step 5 – Establishing A College Fund

-Baby step five helps you learn to save for your children’s college education with a 529 College Saving Plan.
+This baby step helps you learn to save for your children’s college education with a 529 College Saving Plan.
 Like a Roth IRA, a 529 College Savings Plan allows you to make after tax contributions and withdraw the contributions and earnings tax free for educational expenses, tuition, room and board, fees, and other education needs.

 Baby Step 6 – Pay Off Your House Early